-Japanese beetle has one generation per year.
-The timing of their life cycle in B.C. has not been fully determined yet, but beetles are expected to emerge from the soil in late June to early July, with populations peaking in late July to August.
-They feed on fruit and foliage of many species of plants.
-Beetles begin flying when the temperature is about 21°C. Most flights are short distances, but the beetle is capable of flying up to 8 kilometres with the wind.
+Popillia japonica has one generation per year.
+Based on trap catches in Vancouver, beetles begin to emerge from the soil and fly into traps in late June to early July, with populations peaking in early August.
+Beetles feed on fruit and foliage of many species of plants, and begin flying when the air temperature is about 21°C. Most flights are short distances, but the beetle is capable of flying up to 8 km with the aid of the wind.

 Over her life span of several weeks, a female beetle deposits up to 60 eggs in soil of moist lawns and other grassy areas, within 2-5 cm of the soil surface.
 Eggs hatch in about two weeks and the small larvae begin to feed on grass roots through the summer and fall.
+Moisture is important for egg development and larval survival.
 Larvae spend the winter from 5 to 31 cm below the surface and resume feeding in the spring.
 There are three larval stages or instars.
-Most pass the winter in the 3rd instar.
+The insect passes the winter in the 3rd instar.
 Once larvae are full grown, they pupate in the soil in May or June for about two weeks before they emerge as adult beetles.

-Japanese beetle adults feed on the foliage and fruit of over 300 species of plants, including small fruits, tree fruits, vegetables, field crops, woody and herbaceous ornamentals and shade trees.
+Popillia japonica adults feed on the foliage and fruit of over 300 species of plants, including small fruits and berries, tree fruits, vegetables, field crops, woody and herbaceous ornamentals and shade trees.
 Preferred hosts include many plants in the rose family such as peach, apple, apricot, cherry, plum, and rose, as well as maple, elm, hollyhock, London plane, grapes, corn, asparagus and blueberries.
-As such, establishment of Japanese beetle in B.C. has the potential to seriously impact agricultural crops, as well as cause damage to urban gardens and landscapes.
+As such, establishment of P. japonica in B.C. has the potential to seriously impact agricultural crops, as well as cause damage to urban gardens and landscapes.

 Beetles prefer to feed on plants exposed to direct sunlight, beginning at the top and working downward.
 They feed on the upper surface of foliage, chewing the tissue between the veins, leaving a lace-like skeleton (see Figure 3).